BuddyForms/BuddyForms-Hook-Fields/readme.txt

 == Changelog ==

+= 1.2.1 =
+* Added a new option to display all form elements as table on the single under the post content

 = 1.2 =
-Added Freemius Integration
+* Added Freemius Integration
-Fixed and issue with the dependencies check.
+* Fixed and issue with the dependencies check.
 The function tgmpa does not accepted an empty array.
-Added user_website as supported field
+* Added user_website as supported field

 = 1.1.9.2 =
-Fixed and issue with the dependencies check.
+* Fixed and issue with the dependencies check.
 The function tgmpa does not accepted an empty array.

 = 1.1.9.1 =
-Fixed an issue with the dependencies management.
+* Fixed an issue with the dependencies management.
 If pro was activated it still ask for the free version.
 Fixed now with a new default BUDDYFORMS_PRO_VERSION in the core to check if the pro is active.

 = 1.1.9 =
-Add dependencies management with tgm
+* Add dependencies management with tgm

 = 1.1.8 =
-fixed some smaller issues
+* fixed some smaller issues
-fixed some notice of undefined index
+* fixed some notice of undefined index

 = 1.1.7 =
-Make it work with the latest version of buddyforms. the buddyforms array has changed so I adjust the code too the new structure
+* Make it work with the latest version of buddyforms. the buddyforms array has changed so I adjust the code too the new structure
-Limit the hook options to supported form elements
+* Limit the hook options to supported form elements

 = 1.1.6 =
-Make it work with the latest version of BuddyForms. the BuddyForms array has changed so I adjust the code too the new structure limit the hook options to supported form elements
+* Make it work with the latest version of BuddyForms. the BuddyForms array has changed so I adjust the code too the new structure
+* limit the hook options to supported form elements

 = 1.1.5 =
-change the url to BuddyForms.com move the options to the new section addons
+* change the url to BuddyForms.com
+* move the options to the new section addons

 = 1.1.4 =
-Fixed a issue with the checkbox form element.
+* Fixed a issue with the checkbox form element.
 Props to Thomas for the detailed issue Report.

 = 1.1.3 =
-Reduce the query for a better performance
+* Reduce the query for a better performance
-Clean up the code
+* Clean up the code

 = 1.1.2 =
-Fixed some bugs reported by users.
+* Fixed some bugs reported by users.

 = 1.1 =
-Spelling Corrections
+* Spelling Corrections

 = 1.0 =
-final 1.0 version
+* final 1.0 version